 3. Diet and Flu Prevention

-Part of senior flu prevention is having a healthy diet.
+A healthy diet is an important part of flu prevention, especially for older adults.
 In fact, having a well-balanced diet can naturally boost your immune system to lower your risk of getting the flu.
-If you’re looking for a place to get started when it comes to your diet, we got you covered.
+If you’re looking for a place to get started when it comes to your diet, we’ve got you covered.
 You can actually increase your immunity by getting more Vitamin C.

 Here’s a quick list of foods that are rich in Vitamin C that you can incorporate into your diet right away:

 - Red and green bell peppers

 There might be some truth to the old adage “laughter is the best medicine.”
 Laughing is actually one of the easiest flu prevention tips to follow.
 It’s a natural reaction of living your life to the fullest!
 Laughing not only lowers your stress, but it has also been shown to boost our immune system by increasing the production of anti-infection antibodies and disease fighting T cells in the blood that helps protect us from infections.
 So, don’t forget to laugh and enjoy the silliness in life.
 That’s why, at Silver Maples, we strive to offer a list of engaging programming to keep people engaged, connected and laughing when the opportunity arises.